-- Informing the General Shareholders meeting on the matters amongst it competence that shareholders may bring up. - Supervising the preparation of annual accounts and management reports, both individual and consolidated, in order to be drawn up by the Board of Directors according to law - To monitor the effectiveness of the internal control of the company, the internal audit, and the risk management, including tax risks, as well as to discuss with the auditor any significant weaknesses in the internal control system detected during the course of the audit, without altering its independence. - Informing, beforehand, the Board of Directors, in order to be drawn up according to law, about the accuracy and reliability of the annual accounts and management reports, both individual and consolidated, including any periodic financial data forwarded to the markets, the creation or acquisition of holdings in special vehicle purpose entities or those established in countries or territories which are considered tax havens, as well as any other transactions or operations of an analogous nature, which, due to their complexity, might diminish the transparency of the Applus+ group. - Issuing any reports and proposals requested by the Board of Directors or its Chairman, and others deemed pertinent for the adequate performance of its tasks. - Supervising compliance with all internal codes of conduct and corporate governance rules, particularly the Regulations of the Board of Directors, in the terms provided therein - Ensuring that the company and auditor uphold current rules on the provision of non-audit services, limits on the auditor's workload, rules regarding the need for a turnover in the signatory auditor of the auditing report and, in general, all other provisions established to guarantee the auditors' impartiality. - The Audit Committee will issue a report each year, giving its opinion about the auditors' impartiality.
+- Informing the General Shareholders meeting on the matters amongst it competence that shareholders may bring up. - Supervising the preparation of annual accounts and management reports, both individual and consolidated, in order to be drawn up by the Board of Directors according to law. - To monitor the effectiveness of the internal control of the company, the internal audit, and the risk management, including tax risks, as well as to discuss with the auditor any significant weaknesses in the internal control system detected during the course of the audit, without altering its independence. - Informing, beforehand, the Board of Directors, in order to be drawn up according to law, about the accuracy and reliability of the annual accounts and management reports, both individual and consolidated, including any periodic financial data forwarded to the markets, the creation or acquisition of holdings in special vehicle purpose entities or those established in countries or territories which are considered tax havens, as well as any other transactions or operations of an analogous nature, which, due to their complexity, might diminish the transparency of the Applus+ group. - Issuing any reports and proposals requested by the Board of Directors or its Chairman, and others deemed pertinent for the adequate performance of its tasks. - Supervising compliance with all internal codes of conduct and corporate governance rules, particularly the Regulations of the Board of Directors, in the terms provided therein. - Ensuring that the company and auditor uphold current rules on the provision of non-audit services, limits on the auditor's workload, rules regarding the need for a turnover in the signatory auditor of the auditing report and, in general, all other provisions established to guarantee the auditors' impartiality. - The Audit Committee will issue a report each year, giving its opinion about the auditors' impartiality.
 This report, in any case, will refer to the provision of additional services by the auditors to the company or to any other entity directly or indirectly related thereto.

-The main actions of the Audit Committee during 2016 were:
+The main actions of the Audit Committee during 2017 were:

-- Monitoring and supervision of actions related to the risk

-- management map; - Review and supervision of the SCIIF internal model; - Monitoring of the results of the group on a quarterly basis, as well as periodic supervision of the most relevant accounting estimates. - Review and approval of external audit fees. - Issuing reports for amendment of the Board of Directors Regulations.
+- Definition, approval and monitoring of the Internal Audit annual plan; - Monitoring and supervision of the actions performed in connection with the risk map management; - Monitoring and supervision of the ICFR model; - Quarterly monitoring of group results as well as periodic supervision of the most significant accounting estimates; - Review and approval of the audit fees as well as verification of its Independence.